With a dominant defense, Cowboys finding their offensive identity too

 “It’s definitely something to build on,” said tight end Jake Ferguson, who caught a touchdown pass Sunday.
 “A great start to the season.
 A good Week 2, but there’s always room for improvement.”

 Who knows, there may be a game when the defense allows more than 10 points.
-Or they don’t pressure the opposing quarterback on 55% of the dropbacks, which is the highest rate of any team through two games since 2009, according to ESPN Stats & Information.
-Or they don’t get multiple takeaways in a game.
+Or it doesn’t pressure the opposing quarterback on 55% of the dropbacks, which is the highest rate of any team through two games since 2009, according to ESPN Stats & Information.
+Or it doesn’t get multiple takeaways in a game.

 Aside from receiver Garrett Wilson’s 68-yard touchdown catch, the Cowboys allowed 3.3 yards per play.
 The Cowboys had four takeaways in the second half, including three interceptions.